 The terrain in Cape Cod is gently rolling with hilly terrain on Martha's Vineyard and also along the National Seashore towards Provincetown.
 We bike or give option to cycle as many miles as possible along Cape Cod's bicycle paths.
 However, many of the trip miles are cycled on public roadways shared by cars.
 We try and select quiet, picturesque routes with as little car traffic as possible and that provide at least a 2 foot shoulder for cycling.

 For full enjoyment of the trip, you will want to come prepared to cycle the total tour mileage.
 However, we do offer shorter routes on some days, days off feature in Martha's Vineyard and Nantucket, as well as the opportunity to take advantage of the Cape's excellent transportation system.

 We advocate social touring and a "smell the roses" philosophy to bike travel.

 Cape Cod is easily accessible by car and plane-landing in Boston's Logan Airport with a direct bus shuttle with a stop across the street from our hotel in Hyannis.

 We offer free parking at our host hotel for those driving to Cape Cod.
 We are glad to receive your bikes if you ship them to the ride start and will store boxes until the end of the trip.
 We also offer cross road rental bikes upon request for $125 weekly rate.

-Please visit our Trip Information page for general trip information and registration information.
+Please contact us for general trip information and registration information.

 Upon registration we will send you a Welcome Letter full of pre-trip details including how to get you and bike to the trip start, bike rentals, suggestions on packing, trip area and contact information, cycling and travel websites to enhance your trip experience, etc.